Inclusive Partner Certificate Program

 Recertification Requirements

-Every inclusive partner is required recertify by either attending a community-based workshop that they haven't participated in before or attend one (1) IPC roundtable discussion every year to maintain their inclusive partner status.
-These roundtable discussions allow our partners to learn of any changes or developments in the realm of diversity, equity, and inclusion and provides them the opportunity to discuss how they've incorporated inclusive practices into their personal and professional habits.
+Every inclusive partner is required to recertify by either attending a workshop that they haven't participated in before or attend one (1) IPC roundtable discussion every year to maintain their inclusive partner status.
+These roundtable discussions allow our partners to refresh their knowledge of inclusive practices and provides them the opportunity to discuss how they've incorporated these practices into their personal and professional habits.

 Should an inclusive partner neglect to recertify within a year after their initial completion of the program or their last recertification, their inclusive partner status will change to "inactive" and their name will be removed from our public database until they complete the recertification requirement.